awslabs/aws-athena-query-federation/athena-deltalake/README.md

 |date|DATEDAY|
 |timestamp|DATEMILLI|

+And also complex types: Struct, Array, Map and complex types of complex types, like Array of Structs etc. For now only.
+The only unsupported complexity is complex type of Map(it will not break, but will return nulls)

 ### Required Permissions

 Review the "Policies" section of the athena-deltalake.yaml file for full details on the IAM Policies required by this connector.
 A brief summary is below.